curvenote/action-deploy/README.md

           CURVENOTE_TOKEN: ${{ secrets.CURVENOTE_TOKEN }}
 ```

 This requires your Curvenote API token to be saved in your GitHub secrets under `CURVENOTE_TOKEN`.
 See [Authorization](https://docs.curvenote.com/cli/authorization) for how to generate an API token.
+To add a secret see the [GitHub docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ### Options